 It is no secret that cryptocurrency miners use large amounts of electricity to power their operations.
 One estimate indicated that crypto mining is expected to use 18 gigawatts in the coming years.
-To put that number into perspective, the current grid capacity is 80 gigawatts.
+To put that number into perspective, the current grid capacity is 80 gigawatts.42

 Cryptomining has brought jobs to some rural communities.
-A representative of the City of Rockdale testified at the May public hearing of the Texas Work Group on Blockchain Matters that cryptomining had brought 300 jobs to her town, along with additional corresponding economic activity.
-Also striking was her comment that the mining operation uses as much electricity as downtown Dallas, which provides 135,000 jobs-450 times as many jobs for the same energy
+A representative of the City of Rockdale testified at the last hearing that cryptomining had brought 300 jobs to her town, along with the corresponding economic activity.
+Also striking was her comment that the mining operation uses as much electricity as downtown Dallas, which provides 135,000 jobs-450 times as many jobs for the same energy expended based on peak numbers at the mining facility.
+In addition, these facilities appear to use large quantities of water.
+A mining operation looking to set up in Corsicana is expected to use 1 gigawatt of energy and 1.4 million gallons of water per day.
+With our

-&lt;sup>36 Charles Isidore, "Feds seize \$1 billion in bitcoins they say were stolen from Silk Road," CNN (November 6, 2020).
+36 Charles Isidore, "Feds seize \$1 billion in bitcoins they say were stolen from Silk Road," CNN (November 6, 2020).

-&lt;sup>37 Andy Greenberg, "The Bitcoin Bust That Took Down the Web's Biggest Child Abuse Site," Wired (April 7, 2022).
-Taylor Locke, "Criminals are using 'mixers' to launder millions in crypto.
+37 Andy Greenberg, "The Bitcoin Bust That Took Down the Web's Biggest Child Abuse Site," Wired (April 7, 2022).

+38 Taylor Locke, "Criminals are using 'mixers' to launder millions in crypto.
 They're not illegal yet.," Fortune (Mar.
+26, 2022).

-&lt;sup>39Arielle Waldman, "Cryptocurrency mixer activity reaches new heights in 2022," TechTarget (July 15, 2022).
-Chris Gaetano, "Cross-chain bridges' make illicit crypto harder to track," Accounting Today (August 10, 2022).
+39Arielle Waldman, "Cryptocurrency mixer activity reaches new heights in 2022," TechTarget (July 15, 2022).

-&lt;sup>41 "U.S. Treasury Sanctions Notorious Virtual Currency Mixer Tornado Cash," United States Department of Treasury Press Release (August 8, 2022).
+40 "U.S. Treasury Sanctions Notorious Virtual Currency Mixer Tornado Cash," United States Department of Treasury Press Release (August 8, 2022).